Kubernetes Security: What Actually Matters in 2026

 Admission Controllers: The Gatekeeper

 Admission controllers intercept requests to the API server before objects are created.
 They can validate, mutate, or reject requests.
+This is your last line of defense before something gets deployed to your cluster.

 Tools like OPA Gatekeeper or Kyverno make this easy.
+You write policies in a declarative language, and they're enforced automatically.

 Supply Chain Security: Trust But Verify